fahimshahariar1/bulldozer-price-prediction/README.md

 for label, content in df_tmp.items():
     if pd.api.types.is_string_dtype(content):
         print(label)
+As we do, you'd see that we have made changes to the columns that have string values, but still our dataset has some missing values that need to be filled.
+Without which we will again run into some error
 Then we will convert them into pandas categories for label, content in df_tmp.items():
     if pd.api.types.is_string_dtype(content):